johnlohjy/Named-Entity-Recognition-Project/README.md

 7. Download the `English bin+text` from https://fasttext.cc/docs/en/pretrained-vectors.html and add the downloaded `wiki.en.bin` file to the project folder.
 The installation may take a while.

-Your folder structure should look like this:
+Your project folder structure should look like this:

 |__fastText-master <br>
 |__index_converter <br>